Posted by Claire Gauthier 5890 Hits

 Who may participate?

-Vendors which develop and produce above-mentioned equipment, to test either remotely using the MCX remote lab for over-the-top testing or by sending the equipment to the host for testing on LTE network.
-Observers, which can be government organisations, mobile network operators, public safety operators, users, agencies or regulators, can participate remotely.
+Vendors which develop and produce above-mentioned equipment Observers, which can be government organizations, mobile network operators, public safety operators, users, agencies or regulators.

-New Vendors and Observers have to sign the Rules of Engagement and NDA of the MCX Plugtests Programme to participate.
+New Vendors and Observers must sign the Rules of Engagement and NDA of the MCX Plugtests Programme to participate.

-The Plugtests Observer Programme
+The Plugtests Observer Program

 Observers are welcome to help define the scope (i.e. functionality to be tested) for this event and to evaluate the tests statistics in the TRT (Test Reporting Tool).

-The observer programme will include remote demos from interested vendors, which can show how their solutions meet the MCX Plugtests test cases and observer scenario use cases.
+The interoperability demos will be demonstrated by the interested vendors showing interoperability of their equipment by showcasing the MCX Plugtests test cases and observer scenario use cases.